kindspirit/PromiseXHR/README.md

 The headers parameter if provided must be an object containing name-value pairs containing only US-ASCII characters.
 Header keys are converted to lowercase.

+The timeout parameter must be a number containing the number of milliseconds before the promise is rejected and xhr.abort() is called.
+The default is 0 (no timeout).

 Returns fulfilled Promise containing xhr object when xhr.readyState==4 (xhr.status<1 or >599 indicate network error).
 Rejected on timeout with object {message:"timeout"}.

 If you do not pass your own XMLHttpRequest object, the following header is added: